nebogeo/creative-kids-coding-cornwall/doc/projects/01-house.md

 1. Open a new file, call this `house.py`.

-2. We need to import the dBsCode commands we'll be using and clear an area in the Minecraft world for working in.
+We need to import the dBsCode commands we'll be using and clear an area in the Minecraft world for working in.
 Create this program:

-    'from dbscode_minecraft import *
+    from dbscode_minecraft import *
-    bulldoze()'
+    bulldoze()

 3. **Test** Press F5 to run the program (this will also save your program for you).
 After a few seconds you should see a "flatworld" type